Brannel School

-Brannel School is a co-educational secondary school located in St Stephen-in-Brannel, in Cornwall, England, UK.
+Brannel School (Skol Branel) is a co-educational English-language secondary school located in St Stephen-in-Brannel, in Cornwall, England, UK.
 There are around 750 children aged 11–16 on roll.

 The school was established in 1961 and was designated as a 'Beacon School' in 2000.
 Brannel School became a specialist college for English and the Performing Arts in 2005, and in November 2017 the school became an academy as part of the Cornwall Education Learning Trust.

 Brannel School offers a broad curriculum for students with options being studied in Years 10 and 11.
 The school also has a specialist provision for students with severe physical disabilities.

 The Bell Theatre

 The Bell Theatre is a theatre and cinema located at Brannel School.
 Named after a previous headteacher, Mr Ray Bell, the 200-seat venue plays host to various touring and community theatre productions, as well as being used as a facility pupils attending the school.
 In September 2015 digital cinema projection equipment was installed in the theatre, and the venue also now shows films for the local community.